 About Vision Therapy and our Team

-Vision therapy is much like “physical therapy”, but rather than treating the muscles of the body, it works on the eyes and visual system.
-It is an invaluable tool that has changed not only our patients’ vision, but has improved many related areas of their lives as well.
+Vision therapy is a rehabilitative program that helps both children and adults who experience a variety of visual issues.
+Vision therapy is similar to “physical therapy”, but rather than treating the muscles of the body, it improves visual function by training the brain to better control the eyes.
+It can also improve higher level brain skills such as visual processing.
+Vision therapy is an invaluable tool that has changed not only our patients’ vision, but has improved many related areas of their lives as well.

-Just as a physical therapist might use treadmills or weights, a vision therapist relies on prisms, eye patches, filtered lenses, and computerized systems to conduct vision therapy sessions.
-In our office, we use many interactive computer programs that our younger patients enjoy and that result in long-lasting success as well as a trampoline, balance boards and a variety of other activities which are performed while wearing special glasses.
+Just as a physical therapist might use treadmills or weights, a vision therapist relies on prisms, lenses, filters, and computerized systems to conduct vision therapy sessions.
+In our therapy center, we use the latest technology, including interactive computer programs, 3D and virtual reality technology that result in long-lasting success.

 We are fortunate to have one of the most experienced vision therapists in all of Texas.
 Melody Lay achieved the status of Certified Optometric Vision Therapist (COVT) in 2013.
 At the beginning of 2018, there were only 213 COVTs in the nation and only 12 in Texas.
 To be eligible for COVT certification, a therapist must have completed a minimum of 2,000 therapy hours and passed a demanding series of exams.